routegy/routegy-docs/app/docs/how-to/receive-webhook-requests.md

 <CaptionedImage
   src="/images/modals/office-create-action-webhook.png"
-  alt="Image of an expanded dropdown containing a list of available action types with 'Webhook' highlighted in the Routegy admin app" width="70%"
+  alt="An expanded dropdown containing a list of available action types with 'Webhook' highlighted in the Routegy admin app" width="70%"
 />